Relapse Prevention therapy in Nashville, Tennessee

 Within the past few years, studies have reported that over 85% of people relapse within the first year after they have completed professional addiction treatment.
 Additionally, approximately two-thirds of people who enter into recovery relapse within a few weeks to a few months of starting treatment.

-When participating in a Nashville Tennessee relapse addiction therapy program, those in recovery can spend time learning about what relapse looks like so that they can begin developing skills effective in both keeping them from relapsing and knowing what to do should a relapse occur.
+When participating in a Nashville, Tennessee relapse prevention therapy program, those in recovery can spend time learning about what relapse looks like so that they can begin developing skills effective in both keeping them from relapsing and knowing what to do should a relapse occur.

 Stages of Relapse